openforcefield/standards/docs/standards/smirnoff.md

 ### Prespecified charges (reference implementation only)

-In our reference implementation of SMIRNOFF in the Open Force Field Toolkit, we also provide a method for specifying user-defined partial charges during system creation.
+In our reference implementation of SMIRNOFF in the OpenFF Toolkit, we also provide a method for specifying user-defined partial charges during system creation.
 This functionality is accessed by using the `charge_from_molecules` optional argument during system creation, such as in  `ForceField.create_openmm_system(topology, charge_from_molecules=molecule_list)`.
 When this optional keyword is provided, all matching molecules will have their charges set by the entries in `molecule_list`.
 This method is provided solely for convenience in developing and exploring alternative charging schemes; actual force field releases for distribution will use one of the other mechanisms specified above.